 Gymnastics-USA Gymnastics bans former Olympics coach Haney for eight years

-April 29 (Reuters) - USA Gymnastics has suspended former U.S. Olympic team coach Maggie Haney for eight years for verbally and emotionally abusing gymnasts she oversaw, the Washington Post reported on Wednesday.
+April 29 (Reuters) - USA Gymnastics has suspended former U.S. Olympic team coach Maggie Haney for eight years for verbally and emotionally abusing gymnasts she oversaw, according to multiple reports on Wednesday.

-According to the report, the ban of one of USA Gymnastics' more high-profile coaches takes effect immediately and will be followed by two additional years of suspension.
+The ban of one of USA Gymnastics' more high-profile coaches, which was first reported by The Orange County Registerand later confirmed by the Washington Post, takes effect immediately and will be followed by two additional years of suspension.

 USA Gymnastics did not immediately respond to Reuters when asked for comment and attempts to reach Haney through the club she coaches in New Jersey were unsuccessful.

-The decision to suspend Haney, a longtime coach of 2016 Rio Olympic gold medalist Laurie Hernandez, was made by a three-member independent hearing panel, followed a Safe Sport hearing panel, the report said.
+The decision to suspend Haney, a longtime coach of 2016 Rio Olympic gold medalist Laurie Hernandez, was reportedly made by a three-member independent hearing panel, followed by a Safe Sport hearing panel.

 Haney, who until recently coached 2018 world champion Riley McCusker, was placed on interim suspension in January pending the outcome of a hearing into allegations she berated young gymnasts and demanded some of them practice and compete while injured.